 Similar to adults, students with underlying health conditions such as obesity, diabetes, asthma, down syndrome, and heart disease are more likely to experience severe health impacts, hospitalization, and death from COVID-19.
-Students and staff with these underlying health conditions are strongly advised to get vaccinated.
+Students and staff with these underlying health conditions are strongly advised to get vaccinated, including third doses if they are eligible.
 If they cannot get vaccinated, they should continue practicing a layered approach to prevent COVID-19.

 Not only is COVID-19 vaccination Colorado’s best defense against the pandemic, vaccination also prevents disruptions to in-person learning.
-Fully vaccinated staff and students never have to miss school due to quarantine.
-The COVID-19 vaccines have been highly successful at reducing transmission, infections, and deaths.
-As we look towards the fall, CDPHE looks forward to partnering with schools and districts to host vaccination clinics and increase our defense against this virus.
-Vaccines are essential for students and caretakers alike.
-Children’s risk of contracting COVID-19 is greatly reduced when they live in a household where all eligible individuals are fully vaccinated, even if the children are not yet eligible for vaccination.
+Staff and students who are up to date on recommended COVID-19 vaccinations are less likely to miss school due to exposures.
+The COVID-19 vaccines have been highly successful at reducing transmission, infections, hospitalizations, and deaths.
+CDPHE looks forward to continuing to partner with schools and districts to host vaccination clinics and increase our defense against this virus.
+Vaccines, including third doses for those eligible, are essential for students and caretakers alike.
+Children’s risk of contracting COVID-19 is greatly reduced when they live in a household where all eligible individuals are up to date on recommended COVID-19 vaccines, even if the children are not yet eligible for vaccination.
 Any school or school district interested in hosting a vaccination clinic can complete the online Vaccination Event Request Form.
 Throughout the school year, CDPHE will monitor disease transmission, severity, and vaccine effectiveness trends as well as community feedback.
 We will update our guidance and disease control strategies as the COVID-19 landscape changes with a continued focus on the essential nature of in-person learning.

 Both local and state public health have statutory, legal and regulatory authority to investigate and control disease transmission, including isolation of cases and quarantine of close contacts, closing public places and prohibiting gathering to control the spread of disease.
 Statutory citations include but are not limited to 25-1.5-102(1), 25-1-506(3)(b)(V), 25-1-122(2), 25-1.5-101(1)(a),(h),(k) and (l), C.R.S..
 Regulatory authority includes, 6 CCR 1009-1, 6 CCR 1010-6 and 6 CCR 1010-7.